-If employees could have unintentional contact with asbestos materials because of their job requirements, they shall also receive training following the requirements for awareness training for workers.
+If employees may have unintentional contact with asbestos materials because of their job requirements, they shall also receive training following the requirements for two-hour awareness training for Class IV workers.
 This would generally include plumbers, HVAC mechanics, certain carpenters, maintenance and custodial workers.
 The training shall include:

-- Health effects associated with asbestos exposure. - Synergistic effects of asbestos exposure and cigarette smoking. - Procedures to follow to avoid exposure. - Procedures for floor maintenance. - Definition of Class I, II, III and IV asbestos work. - Training requirements for Class I, II, III and IV workers. - b.
-Inspector Training c.
-Abatement Worker Training licensed to complete work in those areas.
+- Health effects associated with asbestos exposure. - Synergistic effects of asbestos exposure and cigarette smoking. - Procedures to follow to avoid exposure. - Procedures for floor maintenance. - Definition of Class I, II, III and IV asbestos work. - Training requirements for Class I, II, III and IV workers.

+b.
+Inspector Training

 Any employee who will conduct a survey to sample and/or assess asbestos materials shall complete the three-day EPA certified Asbestos Building Inspector training.
-People who may collect bulk samples of asbestos containing materials shall be licensed by the Pennsylvania Department of Labor & Industry as Building Inspectors.
+People who may collect bulk samples of asbestos containing materials shall be licensed by the Pennsylvania Department of Labor and Industry as Building Inspectors.